-Specifically, we’ll look at what a talent pipeline is, why you need one, and its key differences from other talent frameworks.
-If you’re ready to get cracking after that, we’ll show you how to build your own talent pipeline in just five simple steps.
+We start by answering this question and why you need one, before digging into the key differences from other talent frameworks.
+Then, once you’re ready to get cracking, we’ll show you how to build your own talent pipeline in just five simple steps.

 It’s gonna be a good one – so, grab a coffee, and let’s get started!